anacarmonaperez/ChemBioFilter/README.md

 ## 1. CTD.py
-To use this script, download the CTD file from the [CTD database](https://ctdbase.org/downloads/), remove the headers, and save it as tsv file
+To use this script, download the CTD file from the [CTD database](https://ctdbase.org/downloads/), remove the headers, and save it as tsv file.
 This script extracts columns which contain MeSH and GO identifiers, and saves the output as _CTD_extraido.txt_.
 ```
 python3 CTD.py CTDfile